lfost42/grafana-notes/k8s/cka/itkiddie.md

         app: busybox-logger
     spec:
       # We want to add priorityClassName here
-      containers:
+      containers: ...
-      - command:
-        - sh
-        - -c
-        - while true; do echo 'logging...'; sleep 5; done
-        image: busybox
-        imagePullPolicy: Always
-        name: busybox
-        resources: {}
-        terminationMessagePath: /dev/termination-log
-        terminationMessagePolicy: File
-      dnsPolicy: ClusterFirst
-      # priorityClassName: high-priority
-      restartPolicy: Always
-      schedulerName: default-scheduler
-      securityContext: {}
-      terminationGracePeriodSeconds: 30
 ```

-From this we can see this is under spec:template:spec so our command will look like this
+From this we can see this is under spec:template:spec: so our command will look like this
 `k -n priority patch deploy busybox-logger -p '{"spec":{"template":{"spec":{"priorityClassName":"high-priority"}}}}'`

 Step 3 Check patch has applied successfully